Architecture Briefings

 Synthetic Text Personas

 Large language models can generate coherent, contextually appropriate written communications at volume.
 An attacker who has collected even a modest amount of a target's public writing can use that material to prompt AI systems to produce messages that match the target's voice, vocabulary, and communication style.
-These messages can be used in phishing, relationship manipulation, impersonation fraud, and coordinated disinformation.
+These messages can be used in phishing, relationship manipulation, impersonation fraud, and coordinated disinformation campaigns that are difficult to distinguish from genuine correspondence.

 Deepfake Video And Image Generation

-These capabilities are used in targeted reputational attacks, fabricated evidence, financial fraud, extortion, and political manipulation.
-The cost of production continues to decline while the quality continues to improve, meaning the threat will expand regardless of whether awareness of the technology increases.
+These capabilities are used in targeted reputational attacks, fabricated evidence in legal and personal disputes, financial fraud, extortion, and political manipulation.
+The cost of production continues to decline while the quality continues to improve.
+The threat will expand as long as the underlying technology advances, which means the structural conditions enabling its use matter more than awareness campaigns directed at end users.

 Voice Cloning And Audio Synthesis

 Voice cloning systems can replicate a person's vocal characteristics from a relatively small sample of recorded audio.
 Once a voice model is created, it can be used to generate new audio of that person saying anything.
-This has been used in financial fraud schemes where synthesized voice calls impersonate executives, family members, or authority figures to request urgent money transfers or sensitive information.
+This capability has been used in documented financial fraud schemes where synthesized voice calls impersonate executives, family members, or authority figures to request urgent money transfers or sensitive information disclosures.

-Real-time voice conversion tools that operate during live calls are now available, enabling attackers to conduct interactive impersonation without using pre-recorded material.
+The threat has moved beyond pre-recorded synthetic audio.
+Real-time voice conversion tools that operate during live calls are now available, enabling attackers to conduct fully interactive impersonation without using pre-recorded material.
+A person conducting what appears to be a phone conversation with a known contact may, in fact, be speaking with someone using real-time voice synthesis to mask their identity completely.

 Synthetic Identity Construction

 A complete synthetic identity combines AI-generated imagery, fabricated biographical detail, synthesized social history, and generated content into a persona that appears to have an established digital existence.
-These identities can be used to infiltrate organizations, establish false credibility in online communities, conduct relationship fraud, or create the appearance of social consensus around specific ideas or products.
+These identities are used to infiltrate organizations, establish false credibility in online communities, conduct relationship fraud over extended periods, or manufacture the appearance of social consensus around specific ideas, products, or individuals.

-Unlike single-incident fraud, synthetic identity operations are often designed for sustained engagement over weeks or months, building trust before executing a specific goal.
+Unlike single-incident fraud, synthetic identity operations are often designed for sustained engagement over weeks or months, building genuine trust before executing a specific goal.
+The investment in building the identity is proportional to the value of the eventual deception.
+High-value targets may face synthetic identities that have been maintained for significant periods before any attempt at exploitation occurs.

 Why Open Platforms Amplify This Risk